Chapter 10: "A History of Ashes"

 Forced to flee the city of Korvosa and pursued by sinister agents of Queen Ileosa, the heroes travel to the Cinderlands to seek out advice on how to defeat the ancient evil that has claimed their queen’s mind.
 Few living today know the truth behind this evil—and those who do are among the Shoanti barbarian tribes preparing to invade Korvosa.
 The PCs must earn the trust of three tribes in order to realize their goals and save Korvosa from a brutal war.

 This volume of Pathfinder also features an in-depth exploration of the Shoanti barbarian way of life, an exploration of the harsh badlands known as the Cinderlands, and six new monsters native to these lands.

 Pathfinder is Paizo Publishing's 96-page, perfect-bound, full-color softcover Adventure Path book printed on high-quality paper that releases in a monthly volume.
 Each volume is brought to you by the same staff which brought you Dragon and Dungeon magazines for over five years.
 It contains an in-depth Adventure Path scenario, stats for about a half-dozen new monsters, and several support articles meant to give Game Masters additional material to expand their campaign.
-Because Pathfinder uses the Open Game License, it is 100% compatible with the 3.5 edition of the world's most popular fantasy roleplaying game.
+Because Pathfinder uses the Open Game License, it is 100% compatible with the world's most popular fantasy roleplaying game.